 Both program tracks require a student to be accepted into the program after taking prerequisite coursework and completing a program application.

-Please note: Students may continue to enroll in paralegal classes each semester prior to being admitted into the program, except that students seeking admission into PLGL 2600 must have been accepted into the program in order to enroll in these classes.
+Note: Students may continue to enroll in paralegal classes each semester prior to being admitted into the program, except that students seeking admission into PLGL 2600 must have been accepted into the program in order to enroll in these classes.

 In either case, the student's first step would be to enroll in Introduction to Paralegal Studies, PLGL 1100, which is a prerequisite for program admission.
 Paralegal 1150 is also a program prerequisite, which can either be taken in the same semester as PLGL 1100, or in a separate semester.
 In addition, A.A.S. degree students must also take ENGLI 1101 as a program prerequisite.

 After the prerequisites listed above have been taken, the student is ready to apply for official admission into the program by completing the applicable program application.
-The application forms can be accessed below.
-Also attached is the Reference Form, which must be completed and mailed directly to the program chair by the three individuals who will be providing references.

 If you have any questions contact Annie Knight, Program Chair, program chair, at firstname.lastname@example.org.